The Best Pokemon Go Nicknames

 Pokemon Go launched three years ago to massive popularity and a strong critical reception, and though it isn’t quite the phenomenon it was in 2016, it’s still a massive success.
 Not only is the game still one of the most popular multiplayer games throughout the world, it’s also one of the few games that involves meeting with people in the real world.
 Pokemon Go is as communal as you want to make it, and assuming you’re prepared to meet up with players in real-world locations, it can be a serious blast.
 Whether you’re new to Pokemon Go or you’re a returning player, it’s a surprisingly easy decision to get back into the game.
 With new features, new Pokemon, and new events unfolding all the time, there’s never been a better reason to dive back into the one-time phenomenon.

 If you haven’t played in nearly three years, logging back into the game will show some big advancements since the last time you played.
-First and foremost, several new types of Pokemon have been added from the second, third, and fourth-generation games.
-This means there’s well over 400 unique types of Pokemon you can capture in the game, which means you’ll need to work hard to fill out your Pokedex with the new additions.
+First and foremost, several new types of Pokemon have been added from four more generations of games, with Pokemon from the U nova region slowly rolling out.
+This means there’s well over 500 unique types of Pokemon you can capture in the game, which means you’ll need to work hard to fill out your Pokedex with the new additions.
 There’s also added daily and weekly challenges and rewards for playing every day, and an in-game weather system that gives the chance to find specific types of Pokemon based on the weather and time of day in your area.
-There’s even an updated tracking system that makes finding Pokemon a lot easier than it was threeyears ago.
+There’s even an updated tracking system that makes finding Pokemon a lot easier than it was three years ago.